Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/navigation-menu-structure.md

 ### 1. Navigation Section Header

 It is used to group some navigation groups and/or navigation links in some sections.
-This is only used in vertical navigation menu.
-To create a navigation section, you need to add an object with following structure:
+This is only used in the vertical navigation menu.
+To create a navigation section, you need to add an object with the following structure:

 ```ts
 type NavSectionTitle = {